 – Orientation: is how the screen is oriented.
 It can assume two different values: Landscape and Portrait

 Using these concepts we can create apps that support multiple screens.

-There are two different aspects that we have to consider one is how we place object into the screen and we define it as layout and the second is the images.
+There are two different aspects that we have to consider when we want to support multiple screen in Android: one is how we place object into the screen and we define it as layout and the second is the images.
 The first aspect has to do with resolution because we can have more or less space to place our components the second has to do with image resolution.

 Android has a smart way to handle different layout for different screen size and different image resolutions for different screen density.